Good podcast

 Link to episode

-Psychology and influence charlatan Chase Hughes promoted by gullible popular podcast hosts
+Charlatan Chase Hughes promoted as expert by gullible podcast hosts

 The fraud Chase Hughes, whose major lies and unethical behaviors I?ve examined in past episodes, continues to succeed in getting popular podcasts with large audiences to interview him.
 Chase recently appeared on the podcast The Diary of a CEO with host Steven Bartlett; he also appeared on Patrick Bet-David?s podcast (PBD podcast).
 He's also been on Dr. Phil's show, and on Leon Hendrix's podcast DRVN.
 I examine some clips from Chase's appearances on a couple of these podcasts, as a public service announcement to the millions of people who may have recently learned about Chase and become fans.
 I recap some of the absurd claims Chase has made.
 I talk about why I think these podcasts keep interviewing him, and what it tells us about the internet information ecosystem.
 I examine an early podcast interview where the host told me for Chase's bio he just wrote what Chase said and didn?t vet it, which is what many of these podcasts have done.
 More podcast appearances; more seeming legitimacy.
 For the first episode of mine about Chase?s many lies, search online for ?Chase Hughes lies? and you?ll probably see it near top of search results.
 Learn more about the show and get transcripts at? ?behavior-podcast.com??.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices